mikerae/html-and-css-essentials-portfolio-project/README.md

 + Annabel
 ### Google Chrome Browser Developer Tools: Responsive Layout
 Google Chrome Browser Developer Tools were used to develop and test various screen size layouts.
+### Amiresponsive Site
+The site amiresponsive https://ui.dev/amiresponsive was used to test the responsiveness of the site.
+The image at the top of this readme.md file was generated from this site and demonstrates that the site is indeed responsive.
 ## Validator Testing
 ### W3 HTML Validator
 The HTML code was validated using the W3 HTML validator and passed with no issues.